James Cook (Skins)

-James Cook, known as Cook, to his friends, is a fictional character in the British teen drama Skins.
+James Cook, also known simply as Cook, is a fictional character in the British teen drama Skins.
 He is portrayed by Jack O'Connell.
-In the third series, his true emotions are explored and it is revealed that his womanising violent lifestyle is in fact a smoke screen to cover up his real emotions.
+In the third series, his true emotions are explored and it is revealed that his womanizing violent lifestyle is in fact a smoke screen to cover up his real feelings.
 His actions often cause trouble and create havoc, affecting those around him.
-However, in the fourth series, he begins to change his ways after a conversation with his solicitor and when he begins to realise the consequences of his actions, most notably witnessing his younger brother beginning to follow in his footsteps.
-His life is then taken in a wholly other direction when he investigates the disappearance of his best friend in series four's final episodes.
+In the fourth series, he begins to change his ways after a conversation with his solicitor and when he begins to realize the consequences of his actions, most notably witnessing his younger brother begin to follow in his footsteps.
+His life takes a whole other direction when he investigates the disappearance of his best friend in series four's final episodes.

 Characterisation

 Cook is an outgoing, sexually promiscuous, and in many ways self-destructive young man, who appears to have come from a troubled family background.
 He is an impulsive 17-year-old at the start of the series.
 He loves to have a good time and is constantly the life and soul of any party.
 Cook shows a great interest in the ladies, and all his partying can sometimes get out of hand, leading him into trouble.
 He loves to drink and use drugs, but whether or not he is an addict is left ambiguous to the viewers.
 Throughout the series, he is best friends with both Freddie and JJ, although at times, his sexual relationship with Effy Stonem drives a rift between them.
 Despite his self-destructive lifestyle, Cook is sometimes caring and kind-hearted - as seen in his fondness for JJ, and his kindness to Naomi and Pandora when they are in tough times.